girlguidinghertfordshire/ggherts/county-teams/outdoor/useful-apps/index.md

 layout: page-v5
 title: Outdoors useful apps
 date: 2021-11-21T12:10:26.889Z
+banner_image: /assets/images/core/outdoor-banner.webp
 toc: county-teams
 lastmod: 2022-09-29T21:18:28.251Z
 ---

 ## Apps for Safety

-First things first, wherever you are whatever you are doing make, sure you and your units can locate exactly where you are.
-Something that is crucial in an emergency.
-Free apps which enable you to pinpoint your location for emergency services are:
+First things first, when out and about, it is crucial that you and your unit know exactly what your location is, in case of an emergency.
+Free apps, which enable you to pinpoint your location are

 - **OS Locate:** <https://shop.ordnancesurvey.co.uk/apps/other-apps/os-locate/>{:target="_blank"}{:rel="noopener noreferrer"}
 - **What3Words:** <https://what3words.com/about>{:target="_blank"}{:rel="noopener noreferrer"}

 ## Apps for planning/recording routes

-There are also many apps which allow you to plan walking, cycling and running routes and also have a number of routes designed by its members.
+There are many apps which allow you to plan walking, cycling and running routes and also have a number of routes designed by its members.
 Some are free, others require subscription fees to be paid.
 Examples are:

 - <https://komoot.com>{:target="_blank"}{:rel="noopener noreferrer"}
 - <https://osmaps.ordnancesurvey.co.uk>{:target="_blank"}{:rel="noopener noreferrer"}